pascalkrautm/002---Audio-News-Podcast-Generator/README.md

         keyword = str(input("To start enter one or more comma separated topics (eg: corona, soccer, germany) or enter " "'h' to get an introduction into the program: "))

-        while keyword == "":
+        while keyword == "h":
+            Helper.print_help()
+            keyword = str(
+                input("To start enter one or more comma separated topics (eg: corona, soccer, germany)or enter 'h' to " "get an introduction into the program: ")) while keyword == "":
                 print("Please enter valid keywords!")
+                keyword = str(input("To start enter one or more comma separated topics (eg: corona, soccer, germany)or " "enter 'h' to get an introduction into the program: ")) while keyword == "":
+            print("Please enter valid keywords!")
-            keyword = str(input("To start enter one or more comma separated topics (eg: corona, soccer, germany)or enter " "'h' to get an introduction into the program: ")) while keyword == "h":
+            keyword = str(input("To start enter one or more comma separated topics (eg: corona, soccer, germany)or " "enter 'h' to get an introduction into the program: ")) while keyword == "h":
                 Helper.print_help()
                 keyword = str(
+                    input(
-                input("To start enter one or more comma separated topics (eg: corona, soccer, germany)or enter 'h' to " "get an introduction into the program: "))
+                        "To start enter one or more comma separated topics (eg: corona, soccer, germany)or enter 'h' " "to get an introduction into the program: "))

         keywords = keyword.lower().replace(" ", "").split(",")
         print(f"Given topics are {keywords}")